praveenmunagapati/preprocesser/README.md

-# preprocesser
-a c/c++ preprocessor library
+# preprocesser :a c/c++ preprocessor library
-    this is c/c++ preprocess library. implements some arithmetic ,logical, code generation and loop operations basic macro function. for example:
+this is c/c++ preprocess library. implements some arithmetic ,logical, code generation and loop basic macro function. for example:
 ```c++
     A3D_PP_ADD(14,15); //just like 14+15 == 29
     A3D_PP_DIV(15,3);  //15 / 3 == 5